 We see this as a really positive and important piece of work that will form the cornerstone of our future plans for all local healthcare services.
 This will also help us to make a decision about what form the organisation will take in the future.

-Involving patients and the community
+Have your say: involving patients and the community

 We are working with staff, patients and the community to ensure as many views as possible are captured as we develop our plans.